 Filters make it easier than ever to search your org chart without changing the structure of your document.

-Double-click anywhere within your org chart to access the org chart data panel on the left side of your canvas.
-Then, select the icon to begin using filters.
+Double-click anywhere within your org chart to access the org chart data panel on the right side of your canvas.
+Then, select Data > Filters to begin using filters.

 Then, you’ll be prompted to determine the parameters of your filter.